gnufreex/Jenkins/README.md

 ### Jenkins deployment with Rancher 2 ###

+### Introduction ###

+Jenkins is currently most popular Continous Integration server, and it is distributed as open source software under MIT X11 lincense.
+Written in Java, it runs on most major Operating Systems, but most interesting for us in this article is Linux and Kubernetes container orchestration platform.
+We are going to deploy a Kubernetes cluster with Rancher 2.0 and on top of that we are going to install Jenkins docker image.

+### Setting up the cluster ###
 Making Jenkins work with rancher 2.0 is fairly staightforward process.
 We need to clone quickstart repository

 ```git clone https://github.com/rancher/quickstart```